Operating System Architecture: Components, Functions, and How It Works

 Components of Operating System Architecture

-The architecture and operating systems consist of several key components, which are given as below:
+The architecture and operating systems consist of several key components:

 1. Kernel